tbmorlan/lis4381/a1/README.md

 - Screenshot of running java Hello
 - Screenshot of running Android Studio - My First App
 - git commands w/short descriptions
-- Bitbucket repo links: this assignment and
+- Bitbucket repo links: this assignment

 > This is a blockquote.
 >